-Easton writes in the categories of the superheroic, supernatural thriller, urban fantasy, and mystery/suspense, weaving elements of action, the supernatural, and the psychological.
+Easton writes in the categories of the superheroic, supernatural thriller, urban fantasy, and mystery/suspense, weaving all of those elements together.
 Simplified, speculative fiction.
 He often describes his work as a cross between the cult television show 4400 and the Netflix’s Stranger Things.

-His current project is a series titled, The Dark Corner, a collection of urban fantasy tales which are all free for citizens of his R.I.U.
+His current project is a series titled, The Dark Corner, a collection of supernatural suspense tales which are all free for citizens of his R.I.U.
 (Reality Imagination Universe).
 To become an R.I.U. citizen, go to his sign up page R.I.U.
 Citizenship Signup.